decyjphr-org/secure-actions-demo/README.md

 - Show how workflow approval could be achieved using [environments]()
 - Use CODEOWNERS to prevent unauthorized changes to workflows
 - Control execution-only approved workflows
+- Organization or Enterprise level workflows
 - Auditing Workflow Run Events.

+## Organization or Enterprise level workflows

+This is a feature that is in the roadmap but is targeted for a not-yet-defined future date.
+This would enable you to define a workflow that is run against multiple repositories in an Org or enterprise.
+This feature is designed to give you the ability to define workflows that must be run in your organization or enterprise.
+For example, you could define a workflow to scan for secrets, licenses, and more.
+You'll be able to define a workflow at the organization or at the enterprise level.
+You can choose to run the workflow in all repositories or a subset of repositories.